WV-design/Trinity-toolhead/README.md

 * Made to DUEL! the Y footprint fits within a sherpa mini.
 * Double 3628 fans deliver enough cooling even for hot chambers.
-* Unibody to maximize strength and stiffness with minimal weight.
 * The hotend is braced at the bottom of the heatsink to increase stiffness.
-* Relatively light weight, estimated ~400g.
 * Good COM (between the balls on the linear rails)
+* Unibody to minimize bending and weight.

 ## Compatibility: